JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 - Implementing more OPE algorithms proposed in [Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning paper](https://arxiv.org/pdf/1911.06854.pdf)\dcite{DBLP:journals/corr/abs-1911-06854} for use in Deep RL and Tabular RL.
 - Implementation of other FQE methods like DiscreteFQE, [FQE-L2 (Statistical Bootstrapping for Uncertainty Estimation in Off-Policy Evaluation)](https://arxiv.org/pdf/2007.13609.pdf)\dcite{DBLP:journals/corr/abs-2007-13609}.
 - Adding standard difficult benchmarks for existing Offline RL methods.
-- Adding environments to work out of the box for evaluation OPE methods.
+- Adding environments to work out of the box for evaluation of OPE methods.
 - Adding Scikit learn like [features](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/discussions/359) on top of RLDataset.jl.